 It can be tempting for Arts & Culture and Nonprofit groups to forego good web design, but this is a costly mistake.

 It can be tempting for Arts & Culture and Nonprofit groups to forego good web design in the interest of saving money, but this is a short-sighted and costly mistake.
 On the surface, it can be easy to assume that design provides little value beyond window dressing.
-But good web design is based on a results-driven methodology that’s a blend of organization, SEO best practices and visual story telling.
+But good web design is based on a results-driven methodology that’s a blend of organization, SEO best practices, and visual story telling.
 When it’s done right, good design can turn a site into a donation engine and valuable lead generator.

 Choosing the Right Developer

 So, now that you understand the value of good web design, how do you go about finding a qualified developer?
-Achieving a balance of design, story, and solid code requires a rare blend of skills that can be hard to find among web design firms.
-Many firms focus too much on code and not enough on organization, emotion and design.
+Achieving a balance of design, story, and solid code requires a rare blend of skills that can be hard to find in web design firms.
+Many firms focus too much on code and not enough on organization, emotion, and design.
 Others focus only on design, while the code is unstable and limited in functionality.
 How do you find a firm that's a perfect mix?